 Unlike various investment options such as stocks and bonds, rental property is a depreciable asset.
-According to the IRS, depreciation is an “annual allowance for the wear and tear, deterioration, or obsolescence of the property.”
-It should be noted that this is only allowed for investment property and used for an income-producing activity.
+According to the IRS, real estate depreciation is an “annual allowance for the wear and tear, deterioration, or obsolescence of the property.”
+Note that this is only allowed for investment property and used for the rental income-producing activity.
 If you use any of it for personal uses, you can only deduct depreciation from the portion used for business.

-Depreciation allows you to write off the cost of the property over time.
-Similarly, if you have any capital improvements, such as a major kitchen upgrade, these costs are also allocated over a period, rather than in the year it was done.
-This is opposed to other expenses such as general maintenance/repairs and HOA fees.
+Depreciation allows you to write off the property maintenance costs over time.
+Similarly, if you have any capital improvements, such as a major kitchen upgrade.
+These costs are also allocated over a period than in the year; it was completed.
+Expenses such as general repairs and HOA fees.
 For example, if you merely paint the kitchen, that is expensed immediately.

 The first thing to know is that you cannot depreciate land.
 Therefore, you need to separate the cost of the land from the building.
 Second, for residential real estate, the IRS allows a useful life of 27.5 years.
 The IRS requires you to use the Modified Accelerated Cost Recovery System (MACRS) to depreciate residential real estate (assuming the property was put in service after 1986).
 Under MACRS, you can choose to depreciate the property under the straight-line method, which expenses the same amount annually, or under the General Depreciation System, which is more complicated.

 Living in New York City, you may choose to purchase condo or co-op units for rental.
 If you rent condo units, it becomes challenging since you own the airspace and the common elements, such as the land.
 If you have a property tax bill that separates the assessed value, you can divide the amount based on this allocation.
 Alternatively, you can use an independent appraisal or an insurer’s agent’s estimate.
 If there are special assessments charged for long-term improvements, you can depreciate the allotment you paid.